Courageous Conversations About Race

 2) Write complete answers to all of the questions on the Book Study Handout.
 The handout is provided to you after registration is completed.

-• Reflect on the Four Agreements of Courageous Conversation.
+- Reflect on the Four Agreements of Courageous Conversation.
 Then, write a 2-3 page paper reflecting on which agreement will be the easiest for you to implement and which will be the hardest.
-Be sure to telly why.
+Be sure to tell why.

 All 3 assignments must be completed within 1 year.
 Upload completed handout and paper to website or email all completed assignments and paperwork to lorie@teacherstudy.org.